-People who send explicit images and videos over SMS need to be aware of the legal risks that are attached to such sexting.
+Sexting could be a criminal offence regardless of consent.
+People who send explicit images and videos over SMS need to be aware of the legal risks that are attached to sexting.
 Here we offer sexting legal advice.

 Sexting is sending sexually explicit messages, photos, or video via mobile telephone, computer, or any digital device.
 Sexting includes photos and videos containing nudity or showing simulated sex acts.

+Sexting might be illegal because of the possibility of it being used in a harassment or blackmail case.
+It might be illegal because there is the chance of it getting out of hand further down the line and the sexting not staying where you originally exchanged them.
+The sexting could be used to blackmail and harass people online or used in Revenge Porn.
+So, say you got naked, did some sexting and shared an image or video with someone that you trusted.
+Now, you need sexting legal advice because you are feeling violated and harassed because those sexting images have turned up online and are being shared and posted with multiple people (that have told you about it).
 Sexting affects the victim in unique ways because the sex videos or images are usually distributed to friends and family and can find their way to the public at large via the internet.
-So, you got naked, did some sexting and shared an image or video with someone that you trusted.
-Now, you need sexting legal advice because you are feeling violated and harassed because those sexting images have turned up online and are being shared and posted with multiple people (that have told you about it) and the sender could be taken to court.
+The sender could be taken to court.

 The main law that makes sexting a criminal offence is the Communications Act 2003.
 The Act says that sending a malicious communication using an electronic communication device is a criminal offence.